 Who needs to file an access request?

-Anyone who would like to file a form for the officeholder must request filing access.
-If you are not an officeholder (ex: Municipal Clerk), you must submit an access request to e-file on an officeholder's behalf.
+Anyone who would like to become authorized on behalf of an officeholder must request access.
+If you are not an officeholder (ex: deputy clerk), you must submit an access request to become authorized on an officeholder's behalf.
+When you submit an access request, the officeholder will review, and approve or deny the request.

 -